Putin: China peace plan could be basis to end war

 And the US Secretary of State Antony Blinken said calling for a ceasefire before Russia withdrew "would effectively be supporting the ratification of Russian conquest".

-In a joint news conference after talks with Mr Xi ended in Moscow, Mr Putin said: "Many provisions of the Chinese peace plan can be taken as the basis for settling of the conflict in Ukraine, whenever the West and Kyiv are ready for it."
+In a joint news conference after talks with Mr Xi ended, Mr Putin said: "Many provisions of the Chinese peace plan can be taken as the basis for settling of the conflict in Ukraine, whenever the West and Kyiv are ready for it."

-But, he added, Russia had yet to see such "readiness" from the other side.
+But Russia had yet to see such "readiness" from the other side, he added.

 Standing alongside the Russian leader, Mr Xi said his government was in favour of peace and dialogue and that China was on the "right side of history".

-He again claimed that China had an "impartial position" on the conflict in Ukraine.
+He again claimed that China had an "impartial position" on the conflict in Ukraine, seeking to cast Beijing as the potential peace-maker.

 The pair also discussed growing trade, energy and political ties between the two nations.